DhayaaAnbajagane/Aarambam/README.md

 ```
 You may be able to skip the `CC=` addition if your computing cluster already supplied `mpicc` in an easily findable way.
 The above `make` command will take a while to run (FFTW2 has a lot of libraries to install).
 FFTW2 is a hard requirement as this piece of LPT code originates from before the 2000s, and FFTW2 was officially deprecated only in 1999.

 If you have trouble installing this, please contact dhayaa at uchicago dot edu.
-I've tested installation at multiple computing clusters now, but there's always edge-cases:)
+I've tested installation at multiple computing clusters now, but there can always be edge-cases:)

 ## Example